artsy/README/practices/platform.md

 - Infrastructure (terraform and other configuration management): https://github.com/artsy/infrastructure/ 🔒
 - Substance (scripts, etc. for managing our Kubernetes cluster): https://github.com/artsy/substance/ 🔒

-In general, see project READMEs for project details including links, CI, deployment instructions, and point-people.
+In general, see project READMEs for project details, including links, CI, deployment instructions, and point-people.

 The full [project list](https://www.notion.so/artsy/17c4b550458a4cb8bcbf1b68060d63e6) 🔒 has a more exhaustive list of Artsy's systems.